Violence and Abuse

 In cases of abuse, a notification should be made immediately to Family and Community Services (previously known as DoCS) through the Child Protection Helpline on 132 111 in respect to any children involved in, or witness to, such incidents.

-In cases where there is violence or abuse present, then the Court will often impose certain restrictions on the perpetrator in respect to the time they are able to spend with any children involved.
+In cases where there is violence or abuse present, then the Court will often impose certain restrictions on the perpetrator concerning the time they can spend with any children involved.
 Please speak to your solicitor about the various options available in this area.